alephant/MA-data/2 CASE STUDY/T&S excerpt.md

+**==new understanding of the TML:==** relationships of features = abstraction of T represented by the data = intra-model inferences on it Intra-model inferences on data representations let us understand abstraction of T.
+==Data representations are understood through different modes of understanding reveal different aspects of the target through different relationships of features in the abstraction of T.==

 **T&S key approach:**
 “we show how direct analysis of an estimator’s learned transformations (specifically, the hidden layers of a deep learning model) can improve understanding of the target phenomenon and reveal how the model organizes relevant information.”
 (Shech and Tamir, 2022, p.
 1)